holytpk/cmseft/README.md

 ### Creating the gridpack
 We will start by creating a gridpack.
 Start in a fresh terminal window.

 Find the files under `genproductions/bin/MadGraph5_aMCatNLO`, Take a look at gridpack_generation.sh.
-Add a new model SMEFTsim_topU3l_MwScheme
+If the UFO model is not there already (I think it exists in my current branch), add a new model SMEFTsim_topU3l_MwScheme
 ```bash
 cp diagram_generation.sh genproductions/bin/MadGraph5_aMCatNLO/
 cd genproductions/bin/MadGraph5_aMCatNLO/